 Swamp & Circumstance

-The deplorables continue to confuse patriotism with nationalism and no matter how many times a person tries to explain to them why Colin Kaepernick took a knee, they will always revert to the same futile argument that he was disrespecting the flag and the country.
+The America I presently live in is not the America that once made me proud.
+The deplorable continue to confuse patriotism with nationalism, and no matter how many times a person tries to explain to them why Colin Kaepernick took a knee, they will always revert to the same futile argument that he was disrespecting the flag and the country.

-We have conservatives screeching about how we should always stand for the flag and how we should all stop being so disrespectful.
+We have conservatives screaming about how we should always stand for the flag and how we should all stop being so disrespectful.

-I will never stand for The American Flag or stand for The National Anthem again.
-Conservatives took away the proud feeling I used to have for them both by making a mockery out of the flag and anthem by using them as pawns in a fake controversy in order to please the banjo picking cousin dating Trump base.
+Never will I stand for the American Flag or stand for the National Anthem again.
+Conservatives took away the proud feeling I used to have for them both by making a mockery out of the flag and anthem by using them as pawns in a fake controversy to please the banjo-picking, cousin-dating Trump base.

-I want to hold the anthem and the flag in high regard just as I did when I was a little boy, but I won’t be bullied into it.
-It would be an empty gesture.
+I want to hold the anthem and the flag in high regard again as I did when I was a little boy but I will not let anyone bully me into an empty gesture.

 Do not ever tell me when or where I have to say or do or salute anything, because I am an American too, and that is what being an American is all about!